LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-codebases.md

 3. Code that supports the development of LumoSQL such as testing, benchmarking or analysing relevant codebases

 This is a discussion document, describing our findings as we look at hundreds of thousands of lines of other people's code.
+In addition there is the [Full Knowledgebase Relevant to LumoSQL](./lumo-relevant-knowledgebase.md) .
-There is a index of all relevant codebases we have considered called [Prior Art](./lumo-prior-art.md).
-Not everything listed there as prior art is in this document.
+There is a lot more in the Knowledgebase than there is in this more detailed document.

-As to what actually end up implementing, that is in [LumoSQL Implementation](./lumo-implementation.md).
+As to what we are implementing in LumoSQL, that is in [LumoSQL Implementation](./lumo-implementation.md).

 # Useful Dead SQLite Forks

 Code becomes unmaintained for many reasons, and some interesting code is definitely dead.
-We have considered the following codebases:
+We have considered the following codebases.

 | Project | Last modified | Description   |
 | ------------- | ------------- | --------|